gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![GitHub Desktop local Repository added](github-desktop-local-repository-added.png)
   _Figure 5.
 GitHub Desktop local Repository added._

 4. You are now ready for the first commit to your new GitHub repository.
-Whenever you make a commit you will need to include a brief text summary - as this is your first commit enter the text "First commit." into the "Summary" text box, and then press the button "Commit and Sync master".
+Whenever you make a commit you will need to include a brief text summary - as this is your first commit enter the text "First commit." into the "Summary" text box, and then press the button "Commit to master".

   ![GitHub Desktop first commit](github-desktop-first-commit.png)
   _Figure 6.
 GitHub Desktop first commit._

-5. Since this is your first commit to your repository, the "Publish" button will need to be also pressed to actually perform the actual file updates.
+5. Since this is your first commit to your repository, the "Publish" button (upper-left of main window) will need to be also pressed to actually perform the actual file updates.
 Once the "Publish" button is pressed enter a short description for your new GitHub repository and then select which GitHub account you want to publish to (if you have multiple accounts).

   ![GitHub Desktop repository details](github-desktop-publish-repository.png)
   _Figure 7.
 GitHub Desktop - repository details._